-There is a growing market for mercury-free T8 lamps based on LED technology with features such as energy efficiency and design flexibility.
-However, based on numerous performance criteria LED tubes are not fully equivalent to T8 lamps; hence cannot generally replace them in their broad usage base.
+Next to that numerous performance criteria suggest that LED tubes are not fully equivalent to either T8 or T5 lamps; hence cannot generally replace them in their broad usage base.
 It must be decided case by case, if the LED based solution can be an effective replacement for the existing fixture and situation.
 It mostly requires involvement of people with professional expertise due to the following issues:

-- Electrical compatibility: A LED tube has to operate on the installed control gear without any problems.
+- 1) Electrical compatibility: A LED tube has to operate on the installed control gear without any problems.
 It is essential to know which kind of control gear, electronic or conventional, is present in the luminaire.
-It can require technical changes to the luminaire (rewiring), especially in luminaires equipped with an electronic control gear (acc.
-LightingEurope rough estimation: ca 40%).
-Full compatibility with all installed conventional or electronic control gears is not possible. - Different light distribution: due to the LED tubes changed optical characteristics vs. the existing T8, the light plan could be no longer optimized for the application.
-Expert knowledge is needed to get a good result.

-- 3) Applicable legal and compliance requirements like conformity assessments, declaration, and labelling of the changed luminaire are needed.
+It can require technical changes to the luminaire (rewiring), especially in luminaires equipped with an electronic control gear.
+Full compatibility with all installed conventional or electronic control gears is not possible. - 2) Different light distribution: due to the LED tubes changed optical characteristics vs. the existing T5 or T8, the light plan could be no longer optimized for the application.
+Expert knowledge is needed to get a good result. - 3) Applicable legal and compliance requirements like conformity assessments, declaration, and labelling of the changed luminaire are needed.
 The person installing the LED based solution is responsible to perform testing and measures to ensure the new system fulfils these requirements including when the original lamp type is installed again.
-It is inevitable that linear T8 LED replacement lamps will also be installed by people who are not qualified professionals if T8 fluorescent lamps are no longer available.
+It is inevitable that linear LED replacement lamps will also be installed by people who are not qualified professionals if fluorescent lamps are no longer available.
 There is a risk that this will not be carried out correctly creating safety risks for consumers or that the lighting will not be suitable.
-This, in combination with the electrical compatibility and light distribution effects limits straight-forward and hassle-free market entrance of the LED alternatives. - Restricted choice in the LED based lamps, only a fraction of the existing lengths are available, not all colours and for example no direct replacement in emergency lighting. - 5) LED lamps do contain electronic components as well as materials which like nearly all other electronic equipment use the RoHS regulated substance lead in applications exempted by Annex III of the Directive.
+This, in combination with the electrical compatibility and light distribution effects limits straight-forward and hasslefree market entrance of the LED alternatives.

+4) Restricted choice in the LED based lamps, only a fraction of the existing lengths are available, not all colours and for example no direct replacement in emergency lighting.

-Another growing market approach is the use of integrated LED luminaires, but this requires full luminaire replacement including the additional high investment and negative environmental impact.
-With a conservative assumption of the replacement of 400 million luminaires 200 billion $\in$ would be needed (500 $\in$ per luminaire incl. installation) creating 4 Mio tons WEEE (10 kg each) of still functional and energy efficient equipment.
+Another growing market approach is the use of integrated LED luminaires, but this requires full luminaire replacement (of still commercially feasible, not yet amortized systems) including the additional high investment and negative environmental impact.
+With a conservative assumption of the replacement of 300 million T8 luminaires and 200 million T5 luminaires 250 billion € would be needed (500€ per luminaire incl. installation) creating 5 Mio tons WEEE (10 kg each) of still functional and energy efficient equipment.

-In the absence of public funding and support programs as they characterize other global regions, conventional technologies such as fluorescent support the investment of new LED development almost exclusively.
+In the absence of public funding and support programs, conventional technologies such as fluorescent support the investment in new LED development almost exclusively.
 Thousands of FTE's are employed in the manufacturing and supplies of fluorescent lamps today in Europe.